Twilight Switch: Working Principle, Applications, Advantages

 The twilight switch allows to switch ON and switch OFF lighting devices according to a scheduled level of the ambient light.
 It is used in combination with an external sensor to detect if the ambient light is higher or lower than the set level.

 When the external light falls below a certain level (e.g. during the evening when the shop is closed), the device switches on the lights.
-When the external light returns to above the threshold value, the twilight switch relay returns to the open position.
+When the external light returns to above the threshold value, the relay returns to the open position.

 The circuit of a twilight switch requires other components such as control relays and power contactors when you want to control a higher electrical power (lamps, electrical appliances, etc.).